Best All-Terrain Tires for Ford Expedition

 BFGoodrich All-Terrain T/A KO3 Car Tire LT265/70R17 for Light Trucks, SUVs, and Crossovers

-If you need a tire that balances rugged off-road toughness with reliable on-road handling, the BFGoodrich All-Terrain T/A KO3 LT265/70R17 is a strong choice for Ford Expedition owners who tow, haul, or adventure regularly.
-You’ll get a 31.6″ radial built with an all-terrain compound and CoreGard sidewall toughness derived from Baja racing, resisting cuts and punctures.
-Serrated shoulders, mud-phobic bars, and fewer tread voids boost mud, snow, and wet performance while a 16/32″ tread depth and 3415 lb load rating handle heavy loads.
-It carries a 50,000-mile treadwear and six-year limited warranty with a 30-day return.
+If you need a tire that balances rugged off-road toughness with reliable on-road handling, the BFGoodrich All-Terrain T/A KO3 LT265/70R17 is a strong choice for Ford Expedition owners who tow, haul, or drive on mixed surfaces.
+Based on the listed specs, this radial all-terrain tire includes CoreGard sidewall toughness, serrated shoulders, mud-phobic bars, a 16/32″ tread depth, and a 3,415 lb load rating.
+Those details make it one of the more heavy-duty options in this list.

 Best For: Ford Expedition owners and other light truck/SUV drivers who tow, haul, or frequently combine off-road adventures with highway driving and need durable, puncture-resistant all-terrain tires.